devnull-cz/c-prog-lang/modules/memory-leaks.md

 a *memory leak* as the allocator deems such memory used even that your code no longer uses it.

-Depending on the size this might cause the problem of running out of memory later on, and then `malloc`/`calloc` can start returning a null pointer.
+Depending on its size(s) this might cause a problem of running out of memory later on, and then `malloc`/`calloc` can start returning a null pointer as an indication of allocation failure(s).

 The leaks can be checked using static or dynamic analyzers.

-:wrench: write a program that takes all arguments that follow `argv[0]`, concatenates them (without the terminating `NUL` character) into one string dynamically allocated via `malloc`() and prints this string to the standard output.
+:wrench: Write a program that takes all arguments that follow `argv[0]`, concatenates them (without the terminating `NUL` character) into one string dynamically allocated via `malloc`() and prints this string to the standard output.

-  - the concatenation can be done either by hand (try that first) or `strncat()` (try that afterwards)
+	- The concatenation can be done either by hand (try that first) or using `strncat()` (try that afterwards).

 #source argv-concat.c